endurantgames/cosmiclegends/src/classes/intro.md

 The Paragon     Any two                     Powers,            6 + 1        My One Weakness!
                                             Abilities

+The Pet         Explorer, plus any two      Best, Friend         6          *To Be Determined*

 The Psychic     Academic, plus any          Focused,             6          Our Minds As One
                 two                         Totality